 Enhance the briny sea flavors of fresh oysters with a few hot minutes on a grill and a punch of salty umami butter.

-Despite it not being a forte, I decided to include this great recipe for grilled oysters because it’s SO very easy.
+Stepping away from the ‘heavier’ oyster toppings like rockerfeller or cheese, this recipe focuses on the clean, fresh and briny flavors of the oysters.
 It’s also a great way to create a super fast appetizer for the grill.
 The oysters only take about 2 minutes to grill over hot coals until bubbling.
 Then the grill is free to cook up your meats, and your guests are kept happy with a luxurious and indulgent snack.

 Raw oysters are usually my bivalve of choice, and I’m not a huge fan of using too many ingredients that disguise the briny flavor.
 Oysters Rockefeller, for example, are not my jam.
 There’s simply too much going on with all that breading, for my tastes.